 A few years later, the election supply company Intab released the classic "I Voted" sticker that features an American flag.
 Janet Boudreau, the former Intab exec credited with the design, told TIME magazine in 2016 that she hoped the stickers would remind people that it's Election Day so they could get to the polls.

-Studies show that holding "non-partisan election festivals" increases voter turnout and that thanking voters for casting a ballot boosts participation in later elections.
+A 2017 survey found that holding "non-partisan election festivals" increases voter turnout, and a 2011 study published in Journal of Politics discovered that thanking voters for casting a ballot boosts participation in later elections.
 This suggests that the power of "I Voted" stickers can be attributed to turning the act of voting into more of a communal activity and making voters feel appreciated.

-Yet Su predicts that the sticker will only rise in popularity as states purge voters from their rolls, attempt to freeze black voters' registration applications, and require voters to show proof of a "current residential street address" in order to vote.
+Su predicts that the sticker will only rise in popularity as states engage in voter suppression efforts.
 While they started out as a way to get people to the polls, they may have already begun to morph into a subtle form of protest.

 "When we feel like this right is in danger," Su says, "any signal to exercise that right means a lot more."